-pymacaron is a python microservice framework based on Flask, OpenAPI, docker and AWS/beanstalk.
+pymacaron is a python microservice framework based on Flask, OpenAPI, docker, AWS or GCP, Celery and Bravado-Core.

-At the core of pymacaron lies your API specifications, in the form of yaml files following the OpenAPI/swagger standard.
+At the core of pymacaron lies your API definitions, in the form of yaml files following the OpenAPI/swagger standard.

-pymacaron-core extends the standard OpenAPI format to let you bind API endpoints to python methods, add JWT-based authentication to chosen endpoints, or handle serialisation of some data objects to databases.
+pymacaron-core extends the standard OpenAPI format to let you bind API endpoints to python methods and add JWT-based authentication to chosen endpoints.

 You can add authentication around API endpoints in a PyMacaron microservice by using PyMacaron’s built-in support for JWT tokens.
 More details here.

 By itself, pymacaron only lets you build a REST microservice and run it as a local server.
 Pymacaron uses pymacaron-core to take an OpenAPI yaml specification and start a Flask app implementing it.
 Pymacaron-core is in fact a thin layer on top of bravado-core.

 Other pymacaron features are available as plugins:

 pymacaron-async adds support for asynchronous task execution to your API endpoints, based on Celery and Redis.

 pymacaron-unit is a unittesting library to write blackbox tests targeting your API endpoints.

 Object persistence is achieved by letting PyMacaron models inherit from a class that handles persistence and serialisation. pymacaron-dynamodb does that between Amazon’s DynamoDB and PyMacaron models.